-- 8.2.4.1.
+8.2.4.1.
 Hunt Guests of all Hunt Permit Holder types shall create their own iSportsman accounts and purchase their own Hunt Guest Permits.
 Hunt Permit Holders shall not purchase Guest Permits on behalf of their Guest.
-Hunt Guest Permits are available for purchase Mondays through Thursdays to allow time for processing. - 8.2.4.2.
+Hunt Guest Permits are available for purchase Mondays through Thursdays to allow time for processing.

+8.2.4.2.
 Hunt Guests are under the direct control of their host Hunt Permit Holder while on the installation.
 Direct control is herein defined as being within visual or voice range (electronic communication is acceptable if hunting in the same Management Unit).
-Failure to properly escort and supervise any Hunt Guest(s) will result in the suspension of all privileges of the Hunt Guest and the host Permit Holder. - 8.2.4.3.
-PRA Specific Hunt Guest Permit Instructions - 8.2.4.3.1.
-PRA Hunt Guest Permits are valid for one (1) weekend per purchase. - 8.2.4.3.2.
-PRA Hunt Guests may hunt a maximum of three (3) weekends during a single permit year (01 August 31 July). - 8.2.4.3.3.
-PRA Hunt Guest Permits are invalid the first weekend of each hunt season and the first four (4) weekends of Spring Turkey Season. - 8.2.4.3.3.
+Failure to properly escort and supervise any Hunt Guest(s) will result in the suspension of all privileges of the Hunt Guest and the host Permit Holder.

+8.2.4.3.
+Hunt Guests are prohibited during the opening weekends of each hunt season and the first four (4) weekends of Spring Turkey Season.

+8.2.4.4.
+PRA Specific Hunt Guest Permit Instructions

+8.2.4.4.1.
+PRA Hunt Guest Permits are valid for one (1) weekend per purchase.

+8.2.4.4.2.
+PRA Hunt Guests may hunt a maximum of three (3) weekends during a single permit year (01 August - 31 July).

+8.2.4.4.3.
 PRA Hunt Guests must share a vehicle with their host Hunt Permit Holder.
-PRA Hunt Guest vehicles shall be stored at the Outdoor Recreation Office overflow parking area. - 8.2.4.4.
-MRA Specific Hunt Guest Permit Instructions - 8.2.4.4.1.
+PRA Hunt Guest vehicles shall be stored at the Outdoor Recreation Office overflow parking area.

+8.2.4.5.
+MRA Specific Hunt Guest Permit Instructions

+8.2.4.5.1.
 MRA Hunt Guest Permits are valid for one (1) week from the date of purchase.

-8.2.4.4.2.
+8.2.4.5.2.
 MRA Hunt Guests may hunt a maximum of fifteen (15) weeks during a single permit year (01 August - 31 July); exceptions may be made on a case-by-case basis.